calacademy-research/citations_finder/README.md

 * Impact factor for our references per crossref?

-* gather metrics from antweb
+* gather metrics from digital collections?

 * Scan doi repo for string, compare to google scholar